 On-Premises Phone System Explained

 On Premise or Premise solutions are traditional IP based phone systems with the "brains" of the system located in your datacenter or headquarters locations.
-Premise products are large upfront purchases with maintenance agreements from local partners.
+Premise products are traditionally purchased as a capital expenditure, with upfront purchases and maintenance agreements from local partners.
 These solutions use traditional dial-tone circuits like PRI, T1 and Analog lines to connect to the outside world.
 The ultimate responsibility of maintaining the system falls to your business.
 On-premise solutions are highly developed feature rich platforms that include traditional integrations to ancillary systems like overhead paging, fax, door phones and call accounting.

 Why you might choose a New Premise Phone System: